AREAL-DTA: Dynamic Tree Attention for Efficient Reinforcement Learning of Large Language Models: Evaluation

 \subsection{End-to-End RL Training Performance (RQ1)}

 To answer RQ1, we present the following experimental results about the end-to-end RL training performance.
-Note that since \sys will increase the training throughput of the policy model, the optimal allocation of the rollout GPU workers and the training GPU workers will be different, we present the manually tuned optimial parallel RL training configurations in Table~\ref{tab:strategy}.
+Note that since \sys increases the training throughput of the policy model, the optimal allocation of the rollout GPU workers and the training GPU workers will be different.
+We present the manually tuned optimal parallel RL training configurations in Table~\ref{tab:strategy}.
+We further provide a sweep over rollout/training GPU allocations in Appendix~\ref{app:gpu-split}.
+End-to-end speedup is computed from the measured pipeline throughput under the selected rollout/training allocation.

-\textbf{RL Reward curve.} Figure~\ref{fig:curve-step} presents the reward curves of \sys and \sysdense on the TauBench dataset for the 1.7B, and 8B models, using the RL training step as the x-axis.
+\textbf{RL reward curve.} Figure~\ref{fig:curve-step} presents the reward curves of \sys and \sysdense on the $\tau^2$-bench dataset for the 1.7B and 8B models, using the RL training step as the x-axis.
 Due to the inherent non-determinism of asynchronous RL training, for the same model size, the reward curves in Figure~\ref{fig:curve-step} are similar but not identical between \sys and the \sysdense baseline.
-These results indicate that \sys’s design does not compromise training stability in asynchronous RL training.
+These results indicate that \sys's design does not compromise training stability in asynchronous RL training.

-\textbf{End-to-end RL training throughput.} In Figure~\ref{fig:curve-time}, we present the reward curve of \sys and \sysdense using the accumulated real-world RL training time as the x-axis.
-Figure~\ref{fig:curve-time} demonstrates that \sys significantly improves RL training efficiency: for the final RL training step in Figure~\ref{fig:curve-time}, \sys achieves 1.28$\times$ and 2.28$\times$ end-to-end training throughput improvement compared to \sysdense on 1.7B and 8B models, respectively.
+\textbf{End-to-end RL training throughput.} In Figure~\ref{fig:curve-time}, we present the reward curves of \sys and \sysdense using the accumulated real-world RL training time as the x-axis.
+Figure~\ref{fig:curve-time} demonstrates that \sys improves RL training efficiency: for the final RL training step in Figure~\ref{fig:curve-time}, \sys achieves $1.28\times$ and $2.28\times$ end-to-end training throughput improvement compared to \sysdense on 1.7B and 8B models, respectively.
 As the training configurations summarized in Table~\ref{tab:strategy} reveal, due to the superior model training performance, \sys can allocate more GPUs to the rollout generation phase, leading to improved end-to-end speedup.
 On the other hand, the lower training efficiency of the training GPU in \sysdense necessitates allocating more GPUs to model training, resulting in suboptimal overall performance.